Siege of Berat (1455): Siege

-Skanderbeg and his forces besieged the Ottoman-occupied castle and began pounding it with the help of the Aragonese artillery.
+Skanderbeg and his forces besieged the Ottoman-occupied castle and began pounding it with the help of the Aragonese-Neapolitan artillery.
 The commander of the Ottoman garrison then proposed to hand over the city if no reinforcements would come for a month.
 Believing the situation was well in hand and that the castle would fall, Skanderbeg left with a sizable contingent of his army in the direction of Vlorë.
 Although he tutored his commanders, Skanderbeg could never bring them up to his level of knowledge in military affairs.
 His formal training and experience in Anatolia and his service with the Ottoman army proved to be valuable for the Albanian resistance against the Ottomans.

-At the head of the remaining force he left Karl Muzaka Thopia, his brother-in-law, since Berat was formerly a possession of Muzaka's family.
+At the head of the remaining force he left Karl Muzakë Thopia, his brother-in-law, since Berat was formerly a possession of Muzaka's family.
 After a successful bombardment, the Ottoman commander of the garrison agreed to turn over the keys to the castle if the sultan had not sent reinforcements within a certain amount of time.
 This was a ploy to fool the Albanian forces into a false sense of security and delay any actions, giving reinforcements time to arrive.

 Battle

 The sultan sent an army of 20,000 troops led by Issa beg Evrenoz.
 The reinforcements surprised the Albanian army in mid-July, 1455.
 Only one Albanian commander, Vrana Konti (Kont Urani), managed to resist the initial Ottoman onslaught and pushed back several attacking waves.
-When Skanderbeg returned, however, the Ottoman relief force was repulsed.
-Despite this, the Albanians were exhausted and their numbers had dwindled to the point where the siege could not be continued, thus the army lifted the siege and retreated.
+His efforts were not able to change the course of the battle, however, and the Albanian army degenerated into a total rout.

 Around 6,000 of Skanderbeg's men died, including 800 men of a 1,000-man-strong contingent of Neapolitans from Alphonso V as experts in demolition, artillery, and siege warfare.
-The commander of the siege, Muzaka Thopia, also died during the conflict.
+The commander of the siege, Muzakë Thopia, also died during the conflict.